Veresk Bridge: Description

 The bridge stands 110 m above the valley bottom, its arch measures 66 m and the overall length of the bridge is 112.40 m.
 The bridge serves the Trans-Iranian Railway network in Northern Iran.

 The Veresk bridge connects the railway between Tehran and the Caspian Sea region.
 It is located in Mazandaran Veresk district of Savadkuh County, 85 kilometers south of Ghaemshahr and connects two of the mountains in the Abbas Abad region.
 The bridge is one of the masterpieces of the Danish engineering firm Kampsax, (consisting of Danish, German and Austrian engineers like Ladislaus von Rabcewicz) as well as Italian civil construction art serving the Trans-Iranian Railway network in Northern Iran.

 The Master Carpenter for the construction of the lumber concrete forms was Giacomo Di Marco, from the Friuli region of Italy, and detailed in the book he authored.
-It has been said after finishing the bridge, people had a fear that the train wouldn't be able to pass the narrow bridge and that it would break.
-As a result, according to an anecdote the engineer and his family stood under it when the first train passed the bridge (local accounts claim that Reza Shah had asked them to do so anyway).
+It has been said after finishing the bridge, people feared that the train would not be able to pass the narrow bridge and that it would break.
+As a result, according to an anecdote the engineer and his family stood under it when the first train passed the bridge (local accounts claim that Reza Shah had asked them to do so).

-Trivia
+Further details

 Near the bridge is a memorial structure built in memory of all the construction workers who lost their lives in the course of building the bridge and its nearby tunnels.
-The Austrian Engineer Walter Aigner, following his wishes, is buried in the local cemetery of Veresk.
+The Austrian engineer Walter Aigner, following his wishes, is buried in the cemetery of Veresk.
 Under the bridge is a tunnel through which trains pass after crossing the bridge and gradually dropping altitude and before pulling into the train station.
-During World War II, it was known as the Pol-e-Piroozi, or the bridge of victory.
-During the course of the war, Reza Shah was asked by Hitler to blow up all tunnels and bridges, including the Veresk Bridge, on Iran's railway lines in order to delay the transfer of goods and reinforcement troops to the north for the Russians.
+During World War II, Reza Shah was asked by Adolf Hitler to blow up all tunnels and bridges, including the Veresk Bridge, on Iran's railway lines in order to delay the transfer of goods and reinforcement troops to the north for the Russians.
 He furthermore promised to replace and reconstruct all of such demolished structures following the Germans’ victory in the war.
 Reza Shah rejected the request.
-Today trains connecting Tehran to Gorgan or Sari pass over this bridge an average of 4 times a day.
+Trains connecting Tehran to Gorgan or Sari pass over the bridge an average of four times a day.